YOLO-LLTS: Real-Time Low-Light Traffic Sign Detection via Prior-Guided Enhancement and Multibranch Feature Interaction

 \section{Introduction}

-\IEEEPARstart{T}{raffic} sign detection plays a crucial role in advanced driver-assistance systems (ADAS) and autonomous vehicles, ensuring road safety and assisting in navigation.
+\IEEEPARstart{T}{raffic} sign detection plays a crucial role in advanced driver-assistance systems (ADAS) and autonomous driving perception technology.
+ADAS systems and autonomous vehicles equipped with traffic sign recognition algorithms are able to obtain real-time traffic regulations and road information, thereby making accurate driving decisions to ensure road safety.
 Existing object detection methods have demonstrated strong capabilities in accurately detecting various traffic elements, including pedestrians \cite{pedestrians1,pedestrians2,pedestrians3,MFFSODNet}, vehicles \cite{vehicle1,vehicle2,vehicle3,YOLOv8-QSD,MSFFA-YOLO}, and traffic lights \cite{trafficlights1,trafficlights2,trafficlights3}.
 However, the detection of traffic signs remains a considerable challenge, primarily due to their small size and the complexity involved in distinguishing them from other objects in the scene, making this task particularly difficult in real-world scenarios.
 In high-resolution images with dimensions of 2048$\times$2048 pixels, a sign may occupy only a small area of approximately 30$\times$30 pixels.
 Due to the extremely low resolution and limited information, significant efforts have been made in recent years to enhance the performance of small object detection.
 Existing traffic sign detection algorithms \cite{chen2022,23,25} have been improved to address the characteristics of small targets, enabling effective detection of traffic signs during the daytime.

 However, with the increasing number of low-light traffic accidents and the growing demand for all-weather systems, the importance of traffic sign recognition under low-light conditions has garnered more attention.
 As shown in Fig. \ref{intro}, visibility decreases and image noise increases, complicating the driving scenario in low-light environments.
 Facing the dual challenges of low-resolution small objects and low-visibility low-light conditions, existing methods struggle to clearly capture the features of traffic signs for detection and classification.